ezi-sab/BSc_Y3_Dissertation/weeklyProgress.md

     * Week04
         > 'Serotype_RuleFinder' _Declaration of rules between serotypes
     * Week05
-    	> Build the files which consist of functions I need for the project
+    	> Build the files which consist of data and functions I need for the project
     * Week06
+	> Data Processing

+	> Subgroup Discovery
     * Week07
+    	> Subgroup Discovery
     * Week08
+    	> Prepare Demonstration
     * Week09

-    * Week10

-    * Week11
+    	> Updated all files as final

+    	> Prepare the report for project